-Funds from Operations (FFO)
+Funds from Operations (FFO) and Adjusted Funds from Operations (AFFO)

-FFO is a non-IFRS measure.
-It allows management and investors to evaluate the financial results of an entity without taking into consideration the impact of non-cash items on the Consolidated Statement of Income (Loss) and Comprehensive Income (Loss).
+FFO and AFFO are non-IFRS measures.
+It allows management and investors to evaluate the financial results of an entity without taking into consideration the impact of non-cash items and non-recurring acquisition and integrations costs on the Consolidated Statement of Income (Loss) and Comprehensive Income (Loss).
 Net income (loss) assumes that the values of our assets diminish over time through depreciation and amortization, irrespective of the value of our real estate assets in the open market.
-Other non-cash items include stock based compensation costs and deferred income tax expenses (recoveries), if any.
+Other non-cash and non-recurring capital items include stock based compensation costs, deferred income tax expenses (recoveries) and acquisition and integration costs, if any.
+Acquisition and integration costs, included in our AFFO, are one time in nature to the specific assets purchased in the current period or pending.
+While the specific acquisition and integration costs may vary from period to period, given that the Corporation is planning to continue to complete acquisitions as part of its growth strategy, these costs will continue to be included as an adjustment in determining AFFO (i.e. the amount of the costs are "non-recurring" but the actual adjustment for these type of costs is "recurring").